 7) After a few reps, move the ball to a new spot on the hamstring.

-9) Spend 3 minutes per leg!
+9) Spend three minutes on each leg!

 1) Again, you’ll need that lacrosse ball.

 2) This time, you’ll be seated on the ground.

 3) Put the ball under one side of your glutes, just behind your “sit bones”, where it’s a little meatier.

 4) Support your body weight with both feet planted on the ground, using your arms to control pressure on the ball.